A Senior-Friendly Bathroom That’s Safe & Stylish for Dad

 “The thought of having to get the space ready for my father was overwhelming before I found Sweeten,” Debbie said.
 She scoured the blog to research general costs, the pros and cons of materials, and design ideas to be as informed as possible.
 “By the time I learned enough about the potential hazards and hurdles of renovation, and of the joys and successes, I felt confident that I was making a solid decision,” she continued.
 And with that, Debbie posted her project on Sweeten and was matched with a Sweeten general contractor.

-Sweeten matches home renovators with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.
+Sweeten matches home renovators with vetted general contractors, offering guidance, tools, and support—for free.

 After: Renovating for a larger square footage with safety and functionality features